These pets are looking for a home in Tucson

 Age: 3 years

-Story: Trinity is mild mannered but shy at first and will need a little time in new surroundings to gradually progress to her sweet, loving self.
-She is blind in one eye but it has no impact to her.
+Story: Trinity is mild-mannered, but shy at first and will need a little time in new surroundings to gradually progress to her sweet, loving self.
+She is blind in one eye, but it does not hinder her.
 She would prefer a calm environment with minimal chaos and no small children.
-She does like the company of other cats and is fine with other dogs that wont chase her.
+She does like the company of other cats and is fine with other dogs that won’t chase her.
 Trinity is spayed, microchipped and up to date with all shots.

 Contact: Lifeline of Oro Valley Rescue at 979-2282.